-Whitney Sherman's creative output is multi-faceted.
-Beyond her career as an award-winning illustrator, she has worked in design, advertising, packaging, and television.
-As Chair of Illustration at MICA from 2000-2010, she grew the department into the largest at the College with innovative interdisciplinary courses, a concentration in book arts, and programming geared for the gaming industry.
+Prior to her career as an award-winning illustrator, she has worked in design, advertising, packaging, and television.
+As undergraduate Chair of Illustration at MICA from 2000-2010, she grew the department into the largest at the College with innovative interdisciplinary courses, a concentration in book arts, and programming geared for the gaming industry.
+She is the founding Director of the MFA in Illustration Practice program, and co-founder of the new MA in Illustration at MICA.
 As Co-Director of Dolphin Press & Print @ MICA, she directed book and print projects with Henrik Drescher/Wu Wing Yee, Peter Kuper, and Michael Bartalos.
-Sherman's current work in limited edition house wares and prints represents her view of illustrator's expanding roles.
+Sherman's current work in limited edition house wares and prints, under the brand Pbody Dsign, represents her view of the illustrator's expanding roles.

 Her clients include national magazines such as the NY Times, Business Week, Forbes, design firms such as Tolleson Design, Pentagram, Ronn Campisi Design, and Karnes-Prickett, national institutions such as the Templeton Foundation, Ad Council, Robert Wood Johnson Foundation, and the American Red Cross, and publishers such as Clarkson Potter, Random House, and St. Martin's Press.
 Her commission to create the art for the US Postal Service Breast Cancer Research Stamp, now in its 20th year, is the longest running postal issue in US history.
 It has raised over $83 million in research funding.